deepgram/web-next/content/blog/posts/pycon-deepgram-usecases/index.md

 ---
-title: Deepgram Speech-to-Text Use Cases That Will Transform Your Life - (Special PyCon Edition)
+title: "Deepgram Speech-to-Text Use Cases That Will Transform Your Life - (Special PyCon Edition)"
-description: Let's look at compelling use cases for Python and Deepgram's speech recognition technology in preparation for PyCon US 2022.
+description: "Let's look at compelling use cases for Python and Deepgram's speech recognition technology in preparation for PyCon US 2022."
 date: 2022-04-14
 cover: https://res.cloudinary.com/deepgram/image/upload/v1649792989/blog/2022/04/pycon-deepgram-usecases/pycon-posts%402x.jpg
 authors: